-Mandatory Medical Check After Accident - It is mandatory that all riding crew members involved in any accident requiring emergency rescue be transported to the emergency medical take-out area by the medical rescue boat and be checked out by paramedics or the race physician.
+/or race at that event.
+There shall be no appeal from their decision. - 10.35 Mandatory Medical Check After Accident It is mandatory that all riding crew members involved in any accident requiring emergency rescue be transported to the emergency medical take-out area by the medical rescue boat and be checked out by paramedics or the race physician.
+Under no circumstances may

-36. Trailers - All boat trailers must have permanent markings on the forward half of the trailer containing the boat number.
+10.36. - Trailers - All boat trailers must have permanent markings on the forward half of the trailer containing the boat number.
 The numbers must be displayed on both sides of the trailer and shall be strongly contrasting to the color of the trailer.
 Failure to properly mark trailers shall result in a fine and/or time penalty.
 The decision of the Referee is final and may not be appealed.

-SLING SAFETY REQUIREMENTS
+SECTION XIV - SLING SAFETY REQUIREMENTS